minio/docs/source/operations/deployments/k8s-deploy-minio-tenant-on-kubernetes.rst

 This value is only populated for Kubernetes clusters configured for Ingress or a similar network access service.
 Kubernetes provides multiple options for configuring external access to services.

-.. cond:: k8s and not openshift

 See the Kubernetes documentation on :kube-docs:`Publishing Services (ServiceTypes) <concepts/services-networking/service/#publishing-services-service-types>` and :kube-docs:`Ingress <concepts/services-networking/ingress/>` for more complete information on configuring external access to services.

-.. cond:: openshift

-   See the OpenShift documentation on :openshift-docs:`Route or Ingress <networking/understanding-networking.html#nw-ne-comparing-ingress-route_understanding-networking>` for more complete information on configuring external access to services.

-.. cond:: openshift

-   .. include:: /includes/openshift/steps-deploy-minio-tenant.rst
+For specific flavors of Kubernetes, such as OpenShift or Rancher, defer to the service documentation on the preferred or available methods of exposing Services to internal or external access.

 .. toctree::
    :titlesonly:
    :hidden:

-   /operations/install-deploy-manage/deploy-minio-tenant-helm
+   /operations/deployments/k8s-deploy-minio-tenant-helm-on-kubernetes
+   /operations/deployments/k8s-upgrade-minio-tenant-on-kubernetes
+   /operations/deployments/k8s-expand-minio-tenant-on-kubernetes
+   /operations/deployments/k8s-modify-minio-tenant-on-kubernetes
+   /operations/deployments/k8s-delete-minio-tenant-on-kubernetes